Kreidos/diamond/README.md

 **Improvements include:**
 * No storage, usage, or user count limits.
 * Original filenames are preserved.
+* Server port can be changed in a config file.
 * Major bugs squashed & broken features fixed.
 * Security fixes (Notably, backdoor removal.)